-Dr. Bartlett lives in Hyde Park with her husband and their three sons.
+Dr. Bartlett lives in Hyde Park with her husband and their three teenaged sons.
+She is an avid (recreational) cyclist.
 She and her family enjoy escaping the city and heading to the North Woods of Wisconsin in the summer for outdoor recreation: hiking, canoeing, swimming, fishing, sailing, and more.
+During the pandemic, she renewed her love of knitting and cross-stitching.

 Infectious Diseases Society of America Leadership Institute